Sports business Sports tech AI inside sport Thursdays, free

 AG1 Athletic Greens

-Comprehensive daily greens supplement — vitamins, minerals, probiotics, and adaptogens in one serving.
-AG1 is Situational, not Moves the Needle, because its value is entirely dependent on how large the gaps in an athlete's existing diet actually are.
+A daily greens supplement covering vitamins, minerals, probiotics, and adaptogens in one serving.
+Situational, because the value depends entirely on how large the gaps in an athlete's existing diet already are.

 Read full evaluation →